Skip to Content

 What is KWD doing to mitigate the cost of treatment?

-KWD has retained the services of SL Environmental to file suit against PFAS manufacturers to cover costs associated with PFAS treatment.
-This litigation will likely take multiple years and there is no certainty of the success of this effort.
+KWD has also retained the services of SL Environmental to file suit against PFAS manufacturers to cover costs associated with PFAS treatment.
+A national settlement has been reached with the larger PFAS manufacturers which will provide more than $14 billion to public water systems.
+It is expected that KWD will receive approximately $2 million from this settlement.

 For More Information